YanivGabay/cs-lectures-by-yaniv-gabay/README.md

-# Introduction to Computer Science by Yaniv
+# Lessons we went through over the year By Yaniv Gabay

-This repository contains lecture notes and coding files used by Yaniv Gabay for the Introduction to Computer Science course at HAC.
+This repository contains lecture notes and coding files used by Yaniv Gabay for both the Introduction to Computer Science course at HAC and the Modular Programming Course.

 ## Content Overview